dimits-ts/coffee-ui/documentation/report.md

 - The system must support repeatable schedules where the user can request a drink be made at a specific time, for a specific day.
 - The system must support viewing, activating, deactivating and deleting schedules.
-- The system must contain tutorials for each screen.

 ### Non-functional Requirements

 - Each screen must be non-scrollable.
-- For a given, ordinary task a maximum of 2 screens must be used.
+- For a given, ordinary task a maximum of 2 screen changes must be used.
-- The system must be usable for people with severe visual impairments
+- The system must be usable for people with visual impairments.
-- A new user should get accustomed to the basic features within 2 minutes
+- A new user should get accustomed to the basic features within 2 minutes.

 ### Verification